Dogan36/videoflix_frontend/README.md

 **Videoflix Frontend** is the client‑side React application that consumes the Videoflix Backend APIs, built as part of the Full‑Stack training at Developer Academy.
 It provides a modern UI for browsing, streaming, and tracking movie progress.

+# Backend

+You can find the Backend Repository for this project at https://github.com/Dogan36/videoflix-backend.git

 ## Features

 - **Responsive Design**: Mobile‑friendly layout, adaptive video player controls, auto‑hide header.